Facebook pixel Externships | Pepperdine Caruso School of Law Skip to main content

 Step One: Meet with Your Academic Advisor

-Whether a student has already found a placement willing to take them on as an extern, or they have no idea where to start, students need to meet with their academic advisor.
-These meetings are critical to the externship experience because they are an opportunity for students to discuss their personal and professional goals, and work towards finding a placement that best aligns with their interests.
+Whether a student has already found a placement willing to take them on as an extern or has no idea where to start, they need to meet with their academic advisor.
+These meetings are critical to the externship experience because they are an opportunity for students to discuss their personal and professional goals and work towards finding a placement that best aligns with their interests.
 Students will not be able to move forward with their externship until they have gained the approval of their academic advisor.

 Step Two: Interview with an Externship Placement